aokhader/BLAIR-MultiModal/README.md

 ### Key Findings

-- Neural Dominance: The BLaIR-CLIP model outperformed TF-IDF by approximately 6x in Recall@10.
+- Neural Dominance: The BLaIR-CLIP model outperformed TF-IDF by approximately 6x and MF by 13x in Recall@10.
 - Image Impact: Visual features help disambiguate products where text descriptions are vague or generic.
 - Sparsity Handling: While Matrix Factorization struggled with the high sparsity of the interaction matrix (AUC ~0.48), the content-based BLaIR-CLIP model remained robust (AUC ~0.71+)